orsinium-labs/walnats/docs/alloy.md

 1. [Install Alloy Analyzer](https://github.com/AlloyTools/org.alloytools.alloy/releases/)
 1. Run Alloy Analyzer: `java -jar org.alloytools.alloy.dist.jar`.
 1. Press "Open".
-1. Navigate to the walnats repository you clonned, and inside go to `docs/alloy.md` and open it.
+1. Navigate to the walnats repository you cloned, and inside go to `docs/alloy.md` and open it.
 1. Press "Execute" to generate a sample of the model and "Show" to open the graph.

 Go to these tutorials to learn using the GUI: